mrickar/Basic-Network-Mapping-for-a-Street/README.md

 # basic-network-mapping-for-a-street
-This is the Take Home Exam given in METU CENG140 ,C Programming, course which is about "structs" and "linked lists" with C.
+This is the Take Home Exam given in METU CENG140 ,C Programming, course.

+There is linked list implementation with C.

 The concept is